 This is a great way to engage with your audience.
 People who will read your blog post till the end, want you to show them what they should do next.
 Since they expect you to help them, they will usually take some sort of action before they exit your blog.

-Conclusion: How to structure a blog post to get a higher ranking
+Conclusion: How to structure a blog post to get on Google’s first page

-As you might have noticed, blog writing is far more like essays.
-The most important thing to remember is you must write about something that you like.
-Trying to write about a topic which you don’t like will hurt your writing.
+As you might have noticed, blog writing is far more like an essay.
+The most important thing is to write your content at your own pace.

 As you may have noticed in this post, I included the exact keywords in the conclusion section.